 Cancellations and Weather-Related Changes

-Weather in the mountains can be unpredictable, especially concerning flights to and from Lukla.
+The weather in the mountains can be unpredictable, especially concerning flights to and from Lukla.
 Delays and cancellations are common due to visibility or wind conditions.
 It's important to remain flexible and keep a few buffer days in your schedule.
 Your trekking company will assist with rebooking and alternate arrangements if needed.
 Cancellation policies are outlined in your booking agreement and are designed to prioritize fairness and flexibility in case of unavoidable disruptions.

 Language and Communication